Can Large Language Models Transform Computational Social Science?: Classification Results

 \section{Classification Results}

-Table~\ref{tab:clf_results} presents all zero-shot results for utterance, conversation, and document-level classification tasks.
+Table~\ref{tab:clf_results} presents all zero-shot results for utterance, conversation, and document-level tasks.
 We use these results to answer Research Questions 1-3.
-The results suggest that \llm{s} are a \textbf{viable tool for augmenting human efforts in CSS}.
-For classification tasks specifically, results show that \textbf{larger, instruction-tuned open-source \llm{s} like FLAN-UL2 are preferable.}
+The results suggest that \llm{s} are a \textbf{viable tool for augmenting human CSS annotation}.
+For classification tasks, results show that \textbf{larger, instruction-tuned open-source \llm{s} are preferable.}